Inclusive Local Economies

 - be registered as a charity through the Canada Revenue Agency.

-The 2017 deadlines for letters of interest for Opportunities Fund grants will soon be released.
+For 2017 awards, letters of interest to the Opportunities Fund will be accepted on or before:

 My organization is not a registered charity but we are incorporated as a not-for-profit.
 Can we submit an application to the Foundation?